digital-asset/daml/daml-lf/spec/contract-id.rst

 ----------------------

 During interpretation local contract IDs are created without suffix.
-Ledger implementations are responsible for enforcing uniqueness of contract IDs on the whole ledger.
+Ledger implementations are responsible for enforcing global uniqueness of all the contract IDs referenced by the ledger, including IDs of transient contract.
 This can be done by enforcing global uniqueness of the seeds or by appropriately suffixing the contract IDs.
-No other requirement (except the 94 bytes size limit) is assumed for those suffices.
+No other requirement (except the 94 bytes size limit) is assumed for those suffixes.

-The simplest approach consists to suffix all local contract ID with a uniquely global transaction ID.
-Alternatively central committer ledger can completely avoid suffixing by enforcing that same pair (submission seed, submission time) is never used more that once, the discriminator allocation scheme ensuring in this case the uniqueness of allocated discriminators.
+The simplest approach consists to suffix all local contract IDs with a uniquely global transaction ID.
+Alternatively central committer ledger can completely avoid suffixing by enforcing that the pair (submission seed, submission time) is not used by two different submission, as the discriminator allocation scheme ensures in this case the uniqueness of allocated discriminators.

 Submission time